 - Work Area Recovery (WAR) planning – making provision to relocate your business to another location for a period of time

 - Salvage planning – developing detailed incident sheets to capture what happened in a crisis.
 This can help when making insurance claims for business interruption.

 - Preparation of draft media statement

 To reiterate – a BCP is never finished.
-It is always work in progress.
+It is always a work in progress.
 It can always be refined, extended and simplified.

 Show your customers you care

 Finally, a BCP is increasingly something your customers might demand to see.
 It is often a requirement in tender processes.
 Customers want to know that their suppliers will still be there to support them even if the worst happens.
 A BCP will demonstrate that you are a responsible, trustworthy business.
-It can also therefore be a valuable sales and marketing tool – a differentiator – as well as a piece of emergency planning.
+It can also, therefore, be a valuable sales and marketing tool – a differentiator – as well as a piece of emergency planning.

 4 words to finish off